-This thin piece of flexible plastic with tiny barbs up and down the sides costs around $5 and can save you $100s in service calls for clogged drains.
+This thin piece of flexible plastic with tiny barbs up and down the sides costs around $5 and can save you hundreds in service calls for clogged drains.
 Several companies make a similar tool and you’ll see it called a hair snare, a drain cleaning tool, a stick drain cleaner and a drain opener.
 Whatever you call it, everyone who has a sink and/or bathtub needs a Zip-It in their arsenal of DIY tools.

 Here’s the backstory: The inventor of Zip-It is Gene Luoma, from Duluth, Minnesota.
 When his daughter was young, her long hair was constantly causing clogs in their bathroom drains.
 Gene went to the garage to look for something he could use to remove the clogs.
 He saw an old plastic snow sled hanging on the wall and that’s when the lightbulb over his head went on!
 He cut a thin strip from the sled and sliced little barbs into the plastic.
 Eureka!
 If you want the whole story from Gene himself, check out this video.